joeta1/Utasks-Ulaval-A2025/README.md

-# UTasks - Manage Your Tasks as You Want! 📋
+# UTasks - Manage Your Tasks as You Want! 📋 (Still in development!)

 UTasks is a Trello-like web application built with **Vue 3**, **TypeScript**, and **TailwindCSS** for the frontend, and **Node.js**, **Express**, and **MongoDB** for the backend.
 It allows users to create an account, log in, and manage their tasks by creating, editing, and organizing boards, lists, and cards through a clean and interactive interface.